Independent Monitoring for Quality (IM4Q)

 Download "The Importance of IM4Q" summary document - PDF

-(Adobe Reader is required for PDFs - get Adobe Reader for PDF)
+(Software or plugin such as Adobe Reader is required for PDFs - get Adobe Reader for PDF)

 As part of its continuous quality improvement efforts, the Pennsylvania Office of Developmental Programs (ODP) provides funds to all Administrative Entities (AE) to contract with local Independent Monitoring for Quality (IM4Q) programs - non-profit entities which do not provide direct service/supports to people with intellectual disabilities.
 IM4Q gathers, analyzes and reports on information to improve satisfaction and everyday living outcomes for individuals and families who receive intellectual disability services through ODP.
 The focus on everyday living outcomes such as choice and control, inclusion, relationships and rights makes it possible to apply IM4Q or quality practices to individuals wherever they are living and working.

 IM4Q conducts face-to-face monitoring interviews with a sample of people receiving services/supports from ODP.
 With the interviewee's permission, each program also conducts a telephone interview with a family member, friend, or guardian.
 Based on these interviews, reports are provided to supports coordination organizations (SCOs) within each AE for follow-up action, and data are recorded for system wide quality improvement.